SorbetLover/NostalgicFunkin/README.md

 ## Acknowledgements/things to know

-*Keep in mind that these mods are ported by a couple of nerds with their own lives and priorities who just want to contribute **for free.** Don't expect a perfect code, performance, and an insane level of quality from a popular mod.*
+*Keep in mind that these mods are ported by a couple of nerds/teens/kids with their own lives and priorities who just want to contribute **for free.** Don't expect a perfect code, performance, and an insane level of quality from a popular mod.*

 *The team members don't necessarily research every mod in existence.
 Stop assuming we support criminals when our intention has nothing to do with it.*

-*Mods who have a big no-no stamp from the majorty of the community are **NOT** welcomed without discussion such as Bob and Bosip.*
+*Mods who have a big no-no stamp from the majorty of the community are **NOT** welcomed without discussion, such as Bob and Bosip.*

 *Nostalgic Funkin' is going semi separate the art from the artist (obviously with some exceptions such as Dreams of Roses from Monika Rebooted).*